last-byte/PersistenceSniper/README.md

 I'd also like to give credits to my fellow mates at [@APTortellini](https://aptw.tf/about/), in particular [Riccardo Ancarani](https://twitter.com/dottor_morte), for the flood of ideas that helped it grow from a puny text-oriented script to a full-fledged Powershell tool.

 ## License
 This project is under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+TL;DR: you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.